2015-2016 Undergraduate & Graduate Catalog

 - All credit hours attempted through international programs and through concurrent enrollment agreements count in both attempted and earned calculations.

-- Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility.
-Appeals must be submitted to the Office of Financial Aid with appropriate documentation of the special circumstances.
+Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility.
+Appeals must be submitted to the Financial Aid Office with appropriate documentation of the circumstances which prevented the student from meeting the SAP requirements.
 The deadline for submission of an appeal for any semester in which aid is denied under this policy is the last day of the fourth week of classes.

 NOTE: Refer to the Academic Policies and Regulations for the Academic Review Policy.
 These are separate from and different than the financial aid satisfactory academic progress requirements discussed above.